delvelabs/hammertime/docs/heuristics.md

 ```

+The class for your heuristic must support at least one of the four [events](#events): before_request, after_headers,
+after_response or on_timeout.

+set_engine and set_kb are optional. set_engine allows your heuristic to have a reference to the retry engine of
+HammerTime. set_kb allows your heuristic to store its data in the [knowledge base](#knowledge-base).

-## Callbacks
+## Events

-A heuristic define methods that are called at a specific moment or event in a request lifetime.
-All callbacks take a
+A heuristic define methods that are called at a specific moment in a request lifetime.
+All callbacks take a HammerTime
-HammerTime entry as their sole argument.
-Currently, the existing callbacks for a heuristic are:
+entry as their argument.
+Currently, the existing events for a heuristic are:
 * before_request: called just before a request is performed.
 Useful to modify an entry before it is send (e.g. to add
                   headers to the request).
 * after_headers: called just after a response to a request has been received, but before the response body is read.
                  Useful to discard response based on status code (e.g. discard all 404).
 * after_response: called after the content of the response has been read.
 Useful for filtering based on content.
 * on_timeout: called when the request timeout, before the retry is performed.
 Useful to log timeout in the knowledge
               base.

-To create your own heuristic, defined a class with one or more of the callbacks, depending of what your heuristic need
+To create your own heuristic, defined a class with one or more of the events, depending of what your heuristic need
 to do.

 Avoid time-consuming operations in heuristics methods, as it can affect the request rate of HammerTime.

 ## Knowledge base